 Suderpashchim provenance is rich in natural beauty if anyone has a plan to visit the Kanchanpur district.
 Tour would be incomplete without the visit of linga Dham.
-This Dham is not only popular for natural beauty but it has religious facts, People have a belief that Lord Shiva and Parvati used to live here.
-At the same time, it is believed that Lord Shiva still rides a horse to bedkot Lake to enjoy the morning.
+This Dham is not only popular for natural beauty but it has religious facts, People have a believe that Lord Shiva and Parvati used to live here.
+At the same time, it is believed that Lord Shiva still rides a horse to Bedkot Lake to enjoy the morning.

-In this lake, various types of fishes are lived but there is no permission to use fish meat.
+In this lake, various types of fish are lived but there is no permission to use fish meat.
 The government has banned fishing, boating as well as swimming in this area due to the mysterious energy of God, there is a myth regarding fish meat which could harm people.